Pranshu2780/Scheduler/README.md

 # How to run

-Dependecies: For running the website one should have
+Dependecies: For running the website one should have Python, Node and npm

-Python
-Node
-NPM

 # Features